YAMAHA MUSIC EDUCATION SYSTEM

 .
 Yamaha instructors are specially trained in the philosophy and methodology of the YMES at teacher training seminars held on a regular basis.

-Queen's Conservatory of Music was excited to bring the Yamaha Music Education System to the Kingston community in Fall 2009.
+Queen's Community Music was excited to bring the Yamaha Music Education System to the Kingston community in Fall 2009.
 Please visit the links below for specific course details.

 Full Year Yamaha courses: